pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 {{< /chooser >}}

-An easier way to access simple property and array elements is by using Lifting.
-Lift allows you to access properties and elements directly from the {{< pulumi-output >}} itself without needing {{< pulumi-apply >}}.
+An easier way to access simple property and array elements is by using _lifting_.
+Lifting allows you to access properties and elements directly from the {{< pulumi-output >}} itself without needing {{< pulumi-apply >}}.
 If we return to the above example, we can now simplify it as shown below:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}